 I have included a diverse selection of travel memoirs written from a variety of different perspectives.
 From Orwell’s time living on the streets of London and Paris, Lee’s involvement in the Spanish Civil War to the more light-hearted adventures of Bill Bryson, Ewan McGregor and Charley Borman.

 These travel memoirs include sad stories, adventure, war, death, life, survival, incredible landscapes and more.
-From London to Lodz, from the Amazon to Antarctica and Seville to Siberia, this list covers pretty much the entire world.
+From London to Lodz, from the Amazon to Antarctica and from Seville to Siberia, this list covers pretty much the entire world.
 Every book on this list is a gripping read that will have you coming back for more!

 I have resisted the urge to include more than one entry for each author (John Simpson, Bill Bryson and Dervla Murphy I’m looking at you), however for those that get stuck in to any of the authors on this list, you are free to explore their bibliography and should definitely do so!